prjemian/punx/docs/source/install.rst

 pyRestTable   http://pyresttable.readthedocs.io
 ============  ===================================

-The *pyRestTable* package is only used for various reports.
+The *pyRestTable* package is used for various reports in the punx application.
-   If using the package as a library and developing your own custom reporting, this package is not required.
+   If using the punx package as a library and developing your own custom reporting, this package is not required.